ambientkit/ambient/README.md

 ### How does it work?

-- Ambient is a web server that accepts an app name, app version, logger, storage system, session manager, and a collection of plugins.
+- Ambient is a web server that accepts an app name, app version, logger, storage system, and a collection of plugins (which must include a session manager, router, template engine).
 - Plugins have to satisfy interfaces in order to work with Ambient.
 - Plugins must request permissions and the admin must grant each permission.
 - Plugins can modify almost any part of a web application: